Non-abelian topology of nodal-line rings in $\mathcal{P}\mathcal{T}$-symmetric systems: Monopole charge from linking

 \subsection{Overview}

-The work of Ref.~\cite{Ahn:2018} related the $\ztwo$ monopole charge of a NL-ring to its linking structure with NLs formed inside neighboring band gaps.
-In this section, we rederive the same conclusion using the non-abelian topological charge found by Ref.~\cite{Wu:2018b}.
-The analysis is purely geometric and involves a minimal amount of equations.
-Our arguments employ the properties of NLs derived in Sec.~\ref{sec:non-Abelian-NLs}, especially that (\emph{i}) the orientation of a NL is reversed when it passes \emph{under} a NL formed inside a neighboring band gap, and that (\emph{ii}) a pair of NLs formed inside neighboring band gaps cannot move across each other.
+\TB{In this section and in the next Sec.~\ref{sec:NA-braiding}, we apply the developed geometric description of the non-Abelian topological invariant to characterize the monopole charge of NL-rings.
+For the purpose of the present section, recall that Ref.~\cite{Ahn:2018} used cohomology classes of vector bundles to relate the stable} $\ztwo$ monopole charge of a NL-ring to its linking structure with NLs formed inside neighboring band gaps. \TB{Here} we rederive the same conclusion using the non-Abelian topological charge found by Ref.~\cite{Wu:2018b}.
+Our analysis is purely geometrical and involves a minimal amount of equations. \TB{The presented} arguments employ the properties of NLs derived in Sec.~\ref{sec:non-Abelian-NLs}, especially that (\emph{i}) the orientation of a NL is reversed when it passes \emph{under} a NL formed inside a neighboring band gap, and that (\emph{ii}) a pair of NLs formed inside neighboring band gaps cannot move across each other.
 Our discussion is split into several subsections, corresponding to models with different number of occupied and of unoccupied bands, which exhibit various group structures of the monopole charge (cf.~the right Table~\ref{tab:AI-homotopy}).